 Intend to work as a practicing planner upon graduation in local, state, or federal government or for a planning consulting firm or a non-for-profit planning organization

 The application window is promoted on the website and through the chapter newsletters.
-Please contact Alex Magee in the Chapter Office at firstname.lastname@example.org or 850-201-3272 if you have any questions.
+Please contact Alex Magee in the Chapter Office via this form or 850-201-3272 if you have any questions.

 The APA Foundation assists students by providing educational financing and paid internships in recovery and rebuilding efforts.
 To view the current available scholarships and the application window, follow the link below to the National APA site.